Avoiding Common Errors Surrounding RMDs

 When it comes to retirement accounts, many investors fail to think about required minimum distributions (RMDs).
 This oversight can lead to unnecessary tax burdens and other financial issues.
 In order to handle RMDs effectively, an understanding of the rules and common misconceptions can be beneficial.

-Misconception: I took an RMD from my 401(k).
+I took a Required Minimum Distribution from my 401(k).
 This will satisfy both the RMD for that account and the one I have to take for my IRA and any other account.

 What the rules say: RMDs can be aggregated for certain accounts.
 For instance, if you have two traditional IRAs and each has an RMD of $1,000, you can withdraw $2,000 from one account to satisfy both RMDs.
 RMDs for SEP and SIMPLE IRAs can be aggregated with traditional IRAs as well.